velpulasriya08/SMS-BASED-THRESHOLD-MONITORING-AND-THERMAL-MANAGEMENT/README.md

 🔄 HOW IT WORKS – Key Points

-TEMPERATURE SENSOR READS ENVIRONMENT.
+TEMPERATURE SENSOR READS ENVIRONMENT:
 A sensor like LM35 or DHT11 continuosly measures the temperature.

-MICROCONTROLLER MONITORS THE DATA
+MICROCONTROLLER MONITORS THE DATA:
 A microcontroller checks the sensor readings at regular intervals.

-THRESHOLD COMPARISON
+THRESHOLD COMPARISON:
 The system compares the current temperature with a predefined threshold value.

-SENDS SMS IF LIMIT IS CROSSED.
+SENDS SMS IF LIMIT IS CROSSED:
 If the temperature exceeds the threshold ,the GSM module sends an SMS alert to a saved mobile number.

-SYSTEM KEEPS MONITIORING
+SYSTEM KEEPS MONITIORING:
 The temperature keeps being monitored.
 If it falls back below the threshold, the fan is turned OFF automatically.